-- Each item was displayed with a projector. - The committee discussed how to answer the item and how each point was earned. - Each of the 45 student response papers and machine-assigned scores were displayed with a projector. - If the committee members reached a consensus that a score was incorrect, the committee proposed modifications to the rubric. - AIR rescored the responses using the revised rubric. - AIR reviewed the responses that received changed scores to determine if they were correctly scored. - FDOE reviewed the rescored responses and approved the rubric.
+- Committee members were provided with their own binder that contained a PDF version of each item.
+Materials were collected and shredded at the conclusion of rubric validation for item security. - Each item was displayed with a projector. - The committee discussed how to answer the item and how each point was earned. - Each of the 45 student response papers and machine-assigned scores were displayed with a projector. - If the committee members reached a consensus that a score was incorrect, the committee proposed modifications to the rubric. - AIR rescored the responses using the revised rubric. - AIR reviewed the responses that received changed scores to determine if they were correctly scored. - FDOE reviewed the rescored responses and approved the rubric.

 If any scores changed based on the rubric validation committee review, AIR staff revised the machine rubric and rescored the item.
-After the item was rescored, AIR staff reviewed at least 10 percent of responses for which the score changed.
+After the item was rescored, AIR staff reviewed at least 10% of responses for which the score changed.
 This review ensured that committee suggestions were honored, that the item was scored consistently, and that no unintended changes in scoring occurred as a result of the revision to the machine rubric.
 AIR staff reviewed changes with TDC staff, and TDC staff had one final opportunity to revise the rubric or approve or reject the item.

-The approved items were embedded into the spring 2016 operational test forms.
+The approved items were embedded into the spring 2017 operational test forms.
 At the end of the testing window, AIR conducted classical item analysis on these field test items to ensure that the items functioned as intended with respect to the underlying scales.
 AIR's analysis program computed the required item and test statistics for each multiple-choice and constructed-response item to check the integrity of the item and to verify the appropriateness of the difficulty level of the item.
 Key statistical analyses included item discrimination, distractor analysis, item difficulty analysis, and fit analysis.
 Details of these analyses are presented in Section 5 of Volume 1.